quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ## Timestamps {#time-based-fields}

 Each event MUST include a "time" field to indicate the timestamp that it occurred.
 It is a duration measured from some point in time; its units depend on the type of clock chosen and system used.
-Typically however, a millisecond resolution is employed.
+The time field is a float64 and it is typically used to represent a duration in milliseconds, with a fractional component to microsecond or nanosecond resolution.

 There are several options for generating and logging timestamps, these are governed by the ReferenceTime type (optionally included in the "reference_time" field contained in a trace's "common_fields" ({{common-fields}})) and TimeFormat